 Hal puts up his hand, along with two other students.
 When pointed at he says, “Missus Wells, I’ve got a medical condition that has some odd dietary needs.
-As such, there are things in the class plan that we have which I can’t consume.
+As such, there are things in the class plan we have which I can’t consume.
 I’ve no intention of trying to have the plan changed, but I do seek permission for someone else to do my tasting for me when we have something I’m not allowed to have, and I’ve extra containers so I can take my creations away for others to consume.”

-Mrs Wells looks at him for a moment, and asks, “Greta, do you mind helping Hal out with that?”
+Mrs Wells looks at him for a moment, then asks, “Greta, do you mind helping Hal out with that?”
 Greta indicates she’ll help him.
-“Hal, you’re a year ten student, and a boy, mind telling us why you’re doing a year nine elective cooking class?”
+“Hal, you’re a year ten student and a boy, mind telling us why you’re doing a year nine elective cooking class?”

-He grins, and replies, “I’m exempt from all physical education and sports.
-My class is doing physical education in this period.
-Of the other classes happening at this time this is the best choice.
-I’ll be learning something I can use later in life, but more importantly, when faced with a period in the library under the eye of Missus Hall or being in a class with a group of pretty girls, well, I don’t see there’s any choice at all.
+He grins as he replies, “I’m exempt from all physical education and sports.
+My usual class is doing physical education in this period.
+Of the other classes happening at this time this is the best choice for me as I’ll be learning something I can use later in life, but, more importantly, when faced with a period in the library under the eye of Missus Hall or being in a class with a group of pretty girls, well, I don’t see there’s any choice at all.
 Do you, Ma’am?”
 The whole class grins at his comment.

 “I’m not sure our senior librarian would agree that time with young students would be more productive than time with her.
 But, for a teenage boy, I can see your priorities are different and our wonderful librarian isn’t of the same grade.
 Since this is an elective of advanced cooking I gather you have basic cooking skills from other studies?”

 “Yes, Ma’am, my mother made sure I can cook the basics and look after myself.
 She’s a great believer in individual independence.”